gptakhil/gptakhil/README.md

 # Introduction &nbsp;
-- I am **Akhil Gupta** and I am pursuing a Bachelor's Degree in Computer Science and Engineering from  <b>Vivekanada Institute Of Technology</b>.(Just waiting for my final sem's exam.
-(Curse you Corona))
+- I am **Akhil Gupta** and I am pursuing a Bachelor's Degree in Computer Science and Engineering from  <b>Vivekanada Institute Of Technology</b>.
 - Recently  I worked as a  Software Intern at Extern Labs Pvt.
 Ltd., Jaipur
 - As a Computer Science engineer, I possess a sound  foundation in programming and scripting languages (Python, Ruby on Rails) along with the knowledge of the best practices like OOP, and Data Structure and Algorithms.